M66B/FairEmail/FAQ.md

 In the advanced settings you can enable or disable:

+* *unified inbox*: to disable the unified inbox and to list the folders selected for the unified inbox instead
+* *conversation threading*: to disable conversation threading and to show individual messages instead
 * *compact message view*: for more condensed message items and a smaller message text font
 * *show contact photos*: to hide contact photos
 * *show identicons*: to show generated contact avatars